aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-tables/add-and-extract-a-table/_index.md

 doc.Save(dataDir);
 ```
 ## Add HTML Tags inside Table

 Sometimes you can come up with a requirement to import database contents that have some HTML tags and then import the content to the Table object.
 When importing the content, it should be rendered the HTML tags accordingly inside PDF document.
 We have enhanced ImprotDataTable() method, in order to achieve such requirement as follows:

+{{% alert color="primary" %}}

->Please take into account that using of HTML Tags inside table element increases document generation time, as API needs to process HTML Tags accordingly and render them in the output PDF document.
+Please take into account that using of HTML Tags inside table element increases document generation time, as API needs to process HTML Tags accordingly and render them in the output PDF document.

+{{% /alert %}}

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.